briannicholls/T6ServerDocker/README.md

 ## Contributing

-Contributions are welcome, please feel free to fork the repository, make changes, and submit a pull request.
+Contributions are welcome!
+Please feel free to fork the repository, make changes, and submit a pull request.

 ## License